vsaulue/Insight/src/physics/README.md

 ## Body class

-This class implement an real object in the physics engine: something having a shape, a mass, a position...
+This class implement a real object in the physics engine: something having a shape, a mass, a position...

 Lua API: